handsontable/handsontable/docs/next/guides/building-and-testing/testing.md

 The wrappers contain their own framework-specific testing environments.
 You can either run the `npm run test` script inside of the wrapper directory, or utilize the `npm run in`/`npm run all` scripts to run the tests from the root.

+Keep in mind that running wrapper tests require building the Handsontable (`npm run build`).
+Once built the wrapper can consume its main dependency.
+Otherwise, tests will fail.

 ## Environments settings

 * Due to Puppeteer's `setViewer` settings, the size of the window's browser should be at least 1280px wide and 720px tall.